 So what did He do?
 He declared that He would bring salvation to all the ends of the earth:

 Tell and bring forth your case; Yes, let them take counsel together.
 Who has declared this from ancient time?
 Who has told it from that time?
 Have not I, the Lord?
 And there is no other God besides Me, A just God and a Savior; There is none besides Me.
 Look to Me, and be saved, All you ends of the earth!
 For I am God, and there is no other (Isaiah 45:18-22NKJV).

 Here we are at the crux of the matter.
 God not only gave the Jews the opportunity to be saved, but He has given every single soul on this planet the same opportunity.
 But here we are, almost 2000 years later and there are billions of lost souls who are missing out on this opportunity to spend eternity on the street of gold (Revelation 21:21) with Jesus.

 These same people will say that they don't believe in Jesus, they believe in .... whatever!
 People never believed or understood gravity either until Newton discovered it in the 17th century.
 But, obviously, that didn't mean there wasn't gravity.

 The same thing will happen when every soul kneels before Jesus and confesses His name.
-They will see His nail scarred feet and hands and pierced side, just like Thomas did (John 20:27).
-At that instant they will know they should have taken the opportunity, when they had the chance, to be obedient to the Gospel of Jesus Christ by obeying Acts 2:38.
+We will see His nail scarred feet and hands and pierced side, just like Thomas did (John 20:27).
+At that instant the "lost souls" will know they should have taken the opportunity, when they had the chance, to be obedient to the Gospel of Jesus Christ by obeying Acts 2:38.
 They will be judged severely that day (Matthew 25:31-46).